- Yes, you can sell a house with a mortgage!

 - Here's a recap.

-Your Guide to Selling a House with a Mortgage in 2023
+Your Guide to Selling a House with a Mortgage

 Whether you’re upgrading, downsizing, or relocating, selling a house with a mortgage requires a little more time and patience.
 But working with experienced professionals will help make the process as smooth as possible.
 Here’s your guide to selling a house with a mortgage.